bkzk/cisco-email-filters/pdf/pdfhunter.md

 # PDFHunter

-As a popular and widely trusted extension, PDF is still on the radar of malicious actors.
+As a popular and widely "trusted" extension, PDF is still on the radar of malicious actors.
 PDF is a feature-rich, and well-documented format effective to download and execute malware, steal credentials, or transport other malicious documents like macro-enabled MS Office files.

+Basically every piece of information is stored in object.

 ```ruby
 MF_PDFSuspKeys: if (attachment-filename == "(?i)\\.(pdf)$") AND (attachment-binary-contains("(?i)/(OpenAction|Javascript|Launch|EmbeddedFile|AcroForm)")) {